Medical Assisting Certificate Program Selective Admission Requirements

 In preparation for the electronic application, students should have the following required documents and information available:

-- Is all of your demographic information (address, telephone numbers, etc.) up-to-date in the UC system?
-If your information is not up to date, please go to the One Stop web page to update demographic information.
+- Is all of your demographic information (address, telephone numbers, etc.) up to date in the UC system?
+If your information is not up to date, please go to the Enrollment Services web page to update demographic information.

 - Information needed includes your UCID# (M#), last name, first name, middle name, UC email address, last year of high school, and names of previously attended colleges/universities.

-- A Word document of a reflective essay regarding your career goals is required.
+- A reflective essay as a Word doc regarding your career goals is required.
 See the detailed description below for preparation requirements.

-These are the minimum criteria that must be met to be considered for the certificate program.
+These are the minimum criteria that must be met to be considered for the Medical Assisting Technical Certificate program.
 If you do not meet these requirements, you should not submit a selective program admission application.
 By enrolling in Pre-Health Professions, you are able to work towards these requirements at UC Blue Ash College and apply when they are met.
-The pre-health professions advisor can assist with putting together a parallel plan.
+The Pre-Health Professions advisor can assist with putting together a parallel plan.

 - Confirmed admission to the University of Cincinnati